BgeeDB/bgee-unil/src/markdown/support/affyProcExprValues.md

 The Chip ID column provides the unique identifier per sample that belongs to an `Experiment ID` (column 1).

 ##### <a name="procVal_col3"></a>Probeset ID (column 3)
-The Probeset ID column provides an unique identifier associated to a `Chip ID` (column 2) in the target `Experiment ID` (column 1).
-The `Probeset ID`(column 3) allow to define a `Gene ID` (column 4) based on the chip type information.
-This allow us to retrieve the mapping of probesets to genes from
+The Probeset ID column provides a unique identifier associated to a `Chip ID` (column 2) in the target `Experiment ID` (column 1).
+The `Probeset ID`(column 3) allows to define a `Gene ID` (column 4) based on the chip type information.
+This allows us to retrieve the mapping of probesets to genes from
 Ensembl.

 ##### <a name="procVal_col4"></a>Gene ID (column 4)